ResearchObject/ro-crate/docs/0.1.0/index.md

 The `@type` shows we are dealing with a Research Object, in particular one that is also a <http://schema.org/Dataset>.

 The `@id` shows that the Research Object is the current directory.
-Note: other RO serializations have `manifest.json` in subdirectories like `.ro` or `metadata/`, it is here in the root to avoid relative climbs like `../data/`.
+Note: other RO serializations have `manifest.json` in subdirectories like `.ro` or `metadata/`; here it is in the root folder to avoid relative climbs like `../data/`.

 While the current directory is a good root, it is also a relative identifier, meaning that any copy or publication of this RO will effectively have a different `@id`.
 This is on purpose, in case they get edited.
 However it is always good practice to assign a more durable and unique identifier (see [Identifiers for the 21st century](https://doi.org/10.1371/journal.pbio.2001414)), which can be provided using the <http://schema.org/identifier> property.
 The value should ideally be a URI (e.g. `https://doi.org/10.17632/6wtpgr3kbj.1`), but in this example use a local (but unique) git commit ID.